fbq('track', 'ViewContent');

 This is a series of 5 posts designed to make the return smooth and successful.
 This post has some ideas that will help you build relationships.

-I don't know if it's possible for children in classrooms to play board games while staying socially distant, but this game could be sent home to be shared with families.
-The cards themselves make great questions for discussion, during Morning Meeting or reading discussions!
+This game is amazingly popular, and really helps build relationships!
+The cards themselves make great questions for discussion, during Morning Meeting, or reading discussions!
 Get to Know You Board Game

 I'm sure you have more ways to build relationships with students than I've listed here.
 Feel free to share your ideas in the comments below!